WieFel/my-portfolio-page/src/content/about.md

 # Who am I?

-I am Felix, a Computer Science student who is interested in different topics around information technology and is especially passionate about app development.
+I am Felix, a computer scientist who is interested in different topics around information technology and is especially passionate about app development.

 # My passions